-How to get fossils in Animal Crossing: New Horizons | Dexerto.com
+How to get fossils in Animal Crossing: New Horizons - Dexerto

 Where to find fossils in Animal Crossing: New Horizons

-Fossils can be found pretty much anywhere around your island, you just have to keep a lookout for the cut-up star shape that appears on the floor!
-Your best is to search around trees as that’s where they are most commonly found.
+Fossils can be found pretty much anywhere around your island, you just have to keep a lookout for the cut-up star shape that appears on the ground.
+Your best is to search around trees, as that’s where they are most commonly found.

 You’ll be able to find four fossils per day on your own island, but these won’t always be new fossils – they can easily be duplicates of ones that you have already found.
-Though, these can be sold at Nook’s Cranny for a few thousand bells depending on the rarity.
+However, these can be sold at Nook’s Cranny for a few thousand bells depending on the rarity.

 - Use a workbench to construct a shovel